ministryofjustice/bai2/README.rst

 Please report bugs and open pull requests on `GitHub`_.

+To work on changes to this library, it’s recommended to install it in editable mode into a virtual environment, i.e. ``pip install --editable .``

 Use ``python -m tests`` to run all tests locally.
 Alternatively, you can use ``tox`` if you have multiple python versions.